-Selected seven times consecutively as a "Rising Star" by Texas Monthly and Law & Politics magazine, Drew focuses his practice primarily on class action/mass tort (both plaintiff and defense) and complex commercial litigation disputes.
+Selected ten times consecutively as a "Rising Star" by Texas Monthly and Law & Politics magazine, Drew focuses his practice primarily on class action/mass tort (both plaintiff and defense) and complex commercial litigation disputes.
 His representative trial experience includes obtaining a significant judgment on behalf of twelve clients in Lonoke County, Arkansas in 2010, in a lawsuit related to the In re Genetically Modified Rice Litigation multidistrict litigation in the United States District Court for the Eastern District of Missouri.
 The judgment was the 42nd largest in the United States in 2010 according to Verdict Search, and was affirmed by the Arkansas Supreme Court in 2011.

 Class Action and Mass Tort Experience